MiyamotoAkira/website/_posts/2016-08-04-liberator-beginning.md

 ### The Framework/Library

 I have read before that on Clojure you have libraries that you use rather than frameworks.
 [Liberator](http://clojure-liberator.github.io/liberator/) provides a specific flow of actions to be taken but is actually a library, not a framework and, therefore, does the one thing, and the rest is up to you.
 It was created based on Ring, which is the de-facto standard htpp library on Clojure.
 Other than that you are free to use whatever you want to create your API.
 Freya is trying to do something similar on the F# space.
-My first two attempts on it have been pure disasters, but keep learning new things, and I'm starting to believe that for the quick creation of a REST API is superb (definitely much quicker than trying to use WebAPI on .Net).
+My first two attempts on it have been pure disasters, but keep learning new things, and I'm starting to believe that for the quick creation of a REST APIs is superb (definitely much quicker than trying to use WebAPI on .Net).
+The way that resources are defined makes it very easy to follow all the possible options that will happen to it.

+Look at this example from the Liberator page:

+{% highlight Clojure %}
+(defresource entry-resource [id]
+  :allowed-methods [:get :put :delete] :known-content-type? #(check-content-type % ["application/json"]) :exists? (fn [_]
+             (let [e (get @entries id)]
+                    (if-not (nil? e)
+                      {::entry e})))
+  :existed? (fn [_] (nil? (get @entries id ::sentinel))) :available-media-types ["application/json"] :handle-ok ::entry
+  :delete! (fn [_] (dosync (alter entries assoc id nil))) :malformed? #(parse-json % ::data) :can-put-to-missing? false
+  :put! #(dosync (alter entries assoc id (::data %))) :new? (fn [_] (nil? (get @entries id ::sentinel))))

+{% endhighlight %}

+I think that the above code makes quite clear what are the possible things happening to the resource.
+You still need to learn the order on which the actions are being handled but, on their page, Liberator provides an svg with the diagram of decisions.

 ### The IDE